Associate of Applied Science in Inclusive Early Childhood Education

 The education of an early childhood practitioner integrates both theory and practice.
 Students are exposed to basic ideas and concepts in the classroom, and then have the opportunity to put those ideas and concepts to practical use in educational settings.

 Graduates with an associate of applied science degree in early childhood education are employed in both public and private schools, and may serve as family child care providers, family advocates, parent educators, administrators, or staff trainers.
-They meet the requirements of federal No Child Left Behind legislation, which require that paraprofessionals in public schools have a minimum of two years of college.
+They meet the requirements of federal legislation, which require that paraprofessionals in public schools have a minimum of two years of college.
 Individual state pre-kindergarten programs typically require an associate's or bachelor's degree.
-Graduates will be eligible for licensure in the state of Ohio as an Educational Paraprofessional Associate.
+Graduates may be eligible for licensure in the state of Ohio as an Educational Paraprofessional Associate.

 Graduates of this program will be held to the standards of the National Association for Education of Young Children and the standards for professional practice of the state of Ohio.
 Graduates must satisfy degree requirements as stipulated by BGSU associate degrees.
-Additionally, in order to be recommended for licensure, graduates must have a final GPA of at least 2.5.
-Most of the coursework in the associate of applied science degree can be applied to BGSU's bachelor's degree in Early Childhood Education, providing all admission standards are met for entry into the bachelor's degree program.
+The coursework in the associate of applied science degree can be applied to BGSU's bachelor's degree in Early Childhood Education, providing all admission standards are met for entry into the bachelor's degree program.

 Inclusive Early Childhood Education Associates Program Admission